Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Nearest train station: Buxton train station (7 mile/12 km)

 Unfortunately, as this is a small village, there are no suitable public transport options for this walk.
-From the train station, a taxi or walking would be the only options, as there is no bus service.
+From the train station, a taxi or walking would be the only option – there is no bus service.

 Facilities on the walk